ufal/neuralmonkey/docs/source/machine_translation.rst

 The goal of the translation task is to translate sentences from one language into another.
-For this tutorial we will use data from the WMT 16 IT-domain translation shared task on English-to-Czech direction.
+For this tutorial we use data from the WMT 16 IT-domain translation shared task on English-to-Czech direction.

 `WMT <http://www.statmt